bentomhall/nih-system/homebrewery/world/player-options.md

 The defender archetype focuses on protecting allies from harm while locking down their enemies.
 While most use a one-handed weapon and a shield, others trust in their heavy armor to protect them.

 #### Thicket of Blades
-Starting at 3rd level, opponents provoke opportunity attacks from you by moving within your reach, making attacks against anyone but you, making ranged attacks, or casting a spell.
+Starting at 3rd level, opponents within your reach provoke opportunity attacks from you by moving 5 feet or more, making attacks against anyone but you, making ranged attacks while, or casting a spell.
 Additionally, you can spend 1 STA to make an opportunity attack when provoked without consuming your reaction.
 No individual creature can provoke more than one opportunity attack per turn.

 #### Shielding Bulwark
-Starting at 3rd level, when you are the target of an effect that targets a point in space and allows a Dexterity saving throw to take half damage, you can use your weapon and shield to diffuse and deflect the energies, protecting yourself and those behind you.
+Starting at 3rd level, when you are the target of an effect that affects an area and allows a Dexterity saving throw to take half damage and wield a shield, you can use your weapon and shield to diffuse and deflect the energies, protecting yourself and those behind you.
 Expend 2 STA.
-You and all creatures in a 15' long line that is 10' wide behind you (relative to the target point in space) gain advantage on the saving throw and the shielded creatures take no damage if they succeed on the saving throw and only half damage if they fail.
+You and all creatures in a 15 foot long line that is 10 feet wide behind you (relative to the target point in space) gain advantage on the saving throw and the shielded creatures take no damage if they succeed on the saving throw and only half damage if they fail.

 #### Combat Challenge
 Starting at 7th level, your training has taught you how to magically compel a target to focus on you.
 As a bonus action, choose a target that can hear you and that you can see within 60 feet.
 The target must make a Charisma saving throw against a DC of 8 + your Charisma modifier + your proficiency bonus.
 On a failed save, the target cannot make attacks against anyone but you or target any of your allies with an ability (magical or otherwise).
 Additionally, they cannot willingly move further away from you.
 This effect lasts for one minute or until you use this ability against someone else or you are incapacitated.
-Once a creature fails their saving throw against this ability, you cannot use it again until you finish a long or short rest.
+If you make attacks with the Attack action against other creatures, the target can attempt the saving throw again, ending the effect on a success.
+Once a creature fails their saving throw against this ability, you cannot use it again until you finish a short or long rest.

 #### Calming Words
 Starting at 10th level you've become particularly adept at predicting what will cause controversy; words are weapons too.
 As such, you can add twice your proficiency bonus to any Charisma check you make to defuse tense situations.
 In addition, when an ally you can hear makes a Charisma (Persuasion) check and you Help them, they can add your Charisma modifier to theirs when resolving the check.

 #### Resilience
 Starting at 15th level, you can ignore your wounds and keep fighting even through attacks that would normally incapacitate you.
-When you are reduced to 0 HP or would be outright killed (such as by a Power Word: Kill effect), you can spend 8 STA to instead heal to half your maximum HP.
+When you are reduced to zero hit points or would be outright killed (such as by a *power word kill* effect), you can spend 8 STA to instead heal to half your maximum hit points.

 #### Total Prediction
 Starting at 18th level, you have trained enough to be able to magically sense your enemies' actions a few steps ahead.
 As an action you gain limited precognitive abilities for one hour.
 For the duration, you cannot be surprised and have advantage on attack rolls.
 Additionally, other creatures have disadvantage on attack rolls against you for the duration.
 Once you use this ability, you cannot do so again until you finish a long rest.